mlaitinen/documentation/content/applications/finance/expenses.rst

 Just like approvals and posting, expense reports can be paid in two ways (individually or several at once).
 To pay multiple expense reports at once, remain in the list view.
 First, select the reports to pay by clicking the check box next to each report, or click the box next to :guilabel:`Employee` to select all reports in the list.
-Next, click on the :guilabel:`⚙️ Action (gear)` icon, then click :guilabel:`Register Payment`.
+Next, click :guilabel:`Register Payment`.

 .. image:: expenses/register-payment.png
    :align: center